- Search The Registry

 - My Account

 *Adelaide Casely-Hayford was born on this date in 1868.
 She was a Black African Creole cultural nationalist, educator, writer, and feminist.

 Adelaide Smith was born to an elite family in Freetown, British Sierra Leone. to a mixed-race father (William Smith Jr, of English and royal Fanti parentage) from the Gold Coast and a Creole mother, Anne Spilsbury, of English, Jamaican Maroon, and Sierra Leone Liberated African ancestry.
 She was the second youngest of her parents' seven children.
 She and her sisters grew up mostly in England, where her father had retired in 1872 with his family.

 She attended Jersey Ladies' College (now Jersey College for Girls).
 Like many other Sierra Leonean women born into the elite society, she was deeply influenced by Victorian values and ideas of family and gender roles.
-Casely-Hayford also traveled, and it was during these travels that she became interested in Pan Africanist politics.
-At the age of 17, Smith went to Stuttgart, Germany, to study music at the Stuttgart Conservatory.
+Casely-Hayford also traveled; during these travels, she became interested in Pan-Africanist politics.
+At 17, Smith went to Stuttgart, Germany, to study music at the Stuttgart Conservatory.
 She returned to England where, together with a sister, she opened a boarding home for Black African bachelors who were students or workers living in the country.

 Her daughter Gladys Casely-Hayford became a well-known Creole poet.
-As a feminist, she gave women the right to learn and to speak for themselves but to also persuade mothers to raise their children in their home country so that they could be immersed in the culture that they were born into.
-Adelaide Smith Casely Hayford, who paved the way for young girls in her home country to be able to go to school and learn skills that they otherwise might not have been able to learn on their own died in Freetown on January 24, 1960, aged 91.
+As a feminist, she gave women the right to learn and speak for themselves and persuaded mothers to raise their children in their home country so they could be immersed in the culture they were born into.
+Adelaide Smith Casely Hayford, who paved the way for young girls in her home country to go to school and learn skills that they otherwise might not have been able to learn on their own, died in Freetown on January 24, 1960, aged 91.